-Avoiding triggers is always part of your rosacea management plan, but sometimes not all triggers can be avoided, which ca be frustrating.
-Your aesthetic specialist helps you notice and track triggers specific to your condition so you have the best chance at preventing outbreaks.
+Avoiding triggers is always part of your rosacea management plan, but sometimes not all triggers can be avoided, which can be frustrating.
+Your aesthetic specialist helps you notice and track triggers specific to your condition so you have the best chance of preventing outbreaks.
 It takes a holistic approach to conquer the skin condition.

 Prevention and Lifestyle Changes

 Prevention is your best bet when it comes to achieving the skin you love.
 Knowing you have rosacea allows you to modify behaviors and give your face a chance to fight the unsightly symptoms.
 A couple of preventative steps and lifestyle changes you can take include:

 - Avoid triggers.
 The number one method for reducing your rosacea is to avoid your triggers as best as you can.

 - Keep track of your diet to catch food allergies.
 Unknown food allergies might be making your rosacea worse, keep track of everything you eat and when flare-ups happen.
 Consider getting tested for food allergies.